 In my work I aim to strengthen our connections with the world by reflecting on how we inhabit landscapes.
 I investigate how people live ‘in place’ and how daily routines and rituals can create reciprocal relationships with our environments.

 In this project I am deepening my ongoing personal research on learning to live with forests (again) through fieldwork in and around the Buitenwerkplaats.
-Life here at the studio in the garden with it’s non-human inhabitants has become an ongoing dialogue on entanglement and abundance.
-As a research tool I built a topographic furniture: a site-specific spatial installation turning my studio into an imaginary forest for reflecting on people’s relationships with place through the stories of plants.
+Life here at the studio in the garden with it’s non-human inhabitants has become an ongoing dialogue on entanglement and abundance in my daily routines.
+As a research tool I built a topographic furniture: a site-specific spatial installation turning my studio into an imaginary forest.

 You are cordially invited to Anna’s Artist Talk at her studio at Buitenwerkplaats, Starnmeerdijk 6, Starnmeer